NVIDIA/aistore/docs/aisfs.md

 ### Configuration

-Some parameters of AISFS can be tuned through a JSON configuration file that is loaded at startup.
-Only one JSON configuration will be loaded, but multiple JSON files named `<bucket>_mount.json` can exist, allowing separate configuration of each bucket mount.
-If the corresponding JSON file is not found during startup, one will be generated with default parameter values.
-By default, configuration files will be placed in `$HOME/.config/aisfs`, but if `XDG_CONFIG_HOME` environment variable is set, the location of these files will instead be `$XDG_CONFIG_HOME/aisfs`.
+Assorted AISFS parameters are configurable and can be tuned via JSON configuration file that is loaded at startup.
+Only one JSON configuration will be loaded but multiple JSON files named `<bucket>.aisfs.mount.json` can be present, thus allowing for multiple buckets to be mounted with different configurations.

+If the corresponding JSON file is not found during startup, one will be generated with the default parameter values.

+Notice the **configuration location**: `$HOME/.config/ais`.

+There in the `$HOME/.config/ais` directory you will find all the `<bucket>.aisfs.mount.json` files as well as:
+* other AIS apps' configs (e.g., CLI)
+* the current (logged-in) user authentication token.

 An example of one configuration file: